Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification: Conclusion

 \section{Conclusion}

 In this paper, we investigate the modality bias issue in unsupervised VI-ReID and propose a novel Dual-level Modality Debiasing Learning (DMDL) framework to tackle this issue from both model and optimization perspectives, incorporating a Causality-inspired Adjustment Intervention (CAI) module and a Collaborative Bias-free Training (CBT) strategy.
 CAI models causal relationships between images and pseudo-labels to capture stable, modality-independent patterns, thereby constructing a low-biased model.
-Meanwhile, CBT performs label refinement and feature alignment with modality-specific data augmentation, jointly preventing the propagation of modality bias across data, labels, and features to achieve bias-free optimization.
+Meanwhile, CBT performs label refinement and feature alignment with modality-specific data augmentation, jointly preventing the propagation of modality bias and thus achieving bias-free optimization.
 Finally, with the above designs, DMDL effectively achieves modality-invariant feature learning.
 Extensive experiments on benchmark datasets validate the superior performance of our method.